Disclaimer: I don't own Frozen.

 Anna shakily got to her feet.
 When still there was silence, she laughed.
 It was a small, nervous sound that quickly morphed into a full belly laugh that would make any man question her sanity.

-The scream came again, accompanied by a chorus of growls so animalistic that it was impossible to mistake them for a heavy wind.
+The scream came again, accompanied by a chorus of growls so animalistic that it was impossible to mistake them for heavy wind.

 Is…Is someone being attacked?!

 She nearly kicked herself at the realization.
-She was too busy being a coward to actually listen to what she was hearing.
+She was too busy being a coward to listen to what she was hearing.
 What if they needed help?
 What if they were hurt?
 They're too far from the castle for anyone to hear them—

 Well, she was here.